ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - Then, flip the sets around:
       - Build a classifier on the testing set and then run on training instances and compute the error rate on them
     - Why is this legal to do?
-      - We are still not using overlapped data because at each steop, we use each instance only in one way
+      - We are still not using overlapped data because at each step, we use each instance only in one way
         - Only once for training and once for testing
       - We effectively use every point both for testing and training but **never at the same time**
         - This reduces the chance of getting a biased testing set